-REGISTRATION & DEPOSIT: To register for this tour, please contact the VENT office.
+REGISTRATION & DEPOSIT: You may register for this tour through the VENT website or by calling our office (512-328-5221).
 The deposit for this tour is \$1,000 per person.
-If you would like to pay your deposit using a credit card, the deposit must be made with MasterCard or Visa at the time of registration.
-If you would like to pay your deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
+We accept MasterCard and Visa.
+If you choose not to register online, you may pay your deposit by credit card, check, money order, or bank transfer.
+If not paying online, or by card, your tour space will be held for 10 days pending receipt of your deposit.

 PAYMENTS: All tour payments may be made by credit card (MasterCard or Visa), check, money order, or bank transfer (contact the VENT office for bank transfer information).
-These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days prior to the tour departure date (May 8, 2025).
+These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days (August 20, 2025) prior to the tour departure date.